 The Song Bridge Project welcomes submissions from most literary traditions and genre, translated from all languages.
 Our emphasis is on quality, both of the original work and the translation.
 We pride ourselves on our collaborative editorial environment, and welcome the contributions of our authors and translators to the process.

-We accept submissions of previously unpublished books of poetry, prose poetry, novels, creative nonfiction, short story collections, and book art projects translated into English.
-Submissions must include both the original Spanish language version, as well as the English translation.
-When considering our press for submission, please recall that we are inclined to nurture emerging authors and translators.
-Therefore, we discourage submissions of re-translations or previously published translated works, unless the submission is of unusual scholarly or literary merit.
+We accept submissions of previously unpublished, translated books of poetry, prose poetry, novels, creative nonfiction, short story collections, and book art projects.
+Submissions must include both the original language version, as well as the English translation.
+When considering our press for submission, please recall that we have a tradition of and maintain an emphasis on Spanish language literature.
+Further, we are inclined to nurture emerging authors and translators.
+Therefore, we discourage submissions of re-translations of previously published works, unless the submission is of unusual scholarly or literary merit.
 Further, anthologies and chapbooks in translation are special challenges—we recommend contacting us prior to formally submitting your proposal.
 Our press accepts submissions throughout the calendar year, from 1 January to 31 December.
-Prolonged reading times are a disservice to authors and translators; we respect your work and will do our very best to provide you with an editorial response within 3 months.
+We appreciate the submissions of authors and translators and will do our very best to provide you with an editorial response within 3 months.

 To submit, please send an email to email@example.com, with the following items: